 European Community Designs

-The European Community Design provides for protection of designs which extends to all the member countries of the European Union.
+The European Community Design provides for the protection of designs that extends to all the member countries of the European Union.

 A design shall be considered to have individual merit if the overall impression it produces on an informed user differs from the impression produced on the same informed user by any design which has previously been made available to the public.
 An important factor when considering individual character is to take into consideration the degree of freedom of the designer in developing the design.